gjes05/insightflow/README.md

-# T-Mobile Real-Time Operations Monitor
+# InsightsFlow Real-Time Operations Monitor

 A multi-agent AI system that simulates, analyzes, and visualizes T-Mobile customer experience metrics in real-time using LLMs for decision-making.